 Once the cutting is complete, carefully remove the laser-cut components from the cutting bed.

-Assembling & Using Your Press
+Assembling & Using Your Press:

-Assemble your flower press by threading a washer onto each of your bolts, and inserting these through the holes in the bottom plate.
+Assemble your flower press by threading a washer onto each of your bolts and inserting these through the holes in the bottom plate.
 Place a cardboard layer on the bottom plate, followed by a sheet of paper.

 Arrange your flowers or foliage, ensuring they are spaced evenly and not overlapping.
 (Multiple specimens can be pressed at once if they’re of similar thickness.)
 Add another layer of paper on top of the flowers, followed by another layer of cardboard.
 You can repeat this process until all of your flowers are sandwiched between layers, or you near the end of your bolts.

-Once your flowers are arranged, tighten the bolts (or velcro straps, or secure the rubber bands in place) on the flower press to apply even pressure across the face plates.
+Once your flowers are arranged, tighten the bolts (or secure the velcro straps or rubber bands in place) on the flower press to apply even pressure across the face plates.

 Let the flowers dry for approximately two weeks.
 (Exact drying time will depend on the thickness of the specimens, the ambient temperature and humidity, and your desired level of drying.)
-After two weeks, remove the wingnuts, washers and top plate.
-Then remove your cardboard and paper, layer by layer, to reveal the pressed botanicals between them.
+After two weeks, remove the wing nuts, washers, and top plate.
+Then, remove your cardboard and paper, layer by layer, to reveal the pressed botanicals between them.
 Use tweezers to remove these.

 Open the floor for any final questions about the CAD software, laser cutting process, or assembly.
 Summarize the key points covered in the lesson.
 Provide a brief overview of how to use the botanical press for preserving leaves and flowers.

-Discussion questions:
+Discussion Questions:

 Why do scientists collect objects from nature?